ericoporto/fgmk/docs/Markdown/Editor/Editor.md

 # Editor
 The game style intended to be produced by the FGMK interface is usually called JRPG and is inspired by the old RPGs from the SNES era.

 The central idea of the games are a series of maps, that the player explores in 2D fashion, in a Front Top Down view.
 These maps can contain characters for the player interact with (called Charas in the FGMK Editor) and also with the map itself (called Events), and these interactions lead things to happen (called Actions).
 By using these elements the user can create interactive stories.

 Interesting stories usually require struggle and growth from the player and the classic way of dealing with this in RPGs is through Battle and Leveling.
 The editor denominates the playable characters as Heroes, and anything you fight with are called Monsters.
 The player can also during it's journey collect Items that can help the Heroes or even be important to advance the story.

 ## Overview
-When the interface launches, it will open in your last opened project.
+When the interface launches, it will show your last opened project.
 If no project is open, you can create a new one or open an existing project by using the project entry in the menu.
 Using the project menu you can also access the editors for other parts of the game, as the Charas (the characters), the Charasets (their animation frames), Items (like swords, potions, ...), and every other parts important to building your game.

 The interface contains a map editor at it's core.
 Each map in a game project is available at the Map Explorer dock, which you can use to create and delete maps also, other than navigate.
-Using the Pallete dock you can select the current tile and draw using one of the available tools in the Tool dock.
+Using the Palette dock you can select the current tile and draw using one of the available tools in the Tool dock.

-The Events dock allow drawing Events, adding actions to them, and also drawing in the colision layer.
+The Events dock allow drawing Events, adding actions to them, and also drawing in the collision layer.
 You can change the current layer by using the Layers dock.

 ## The Map Editor
 The central thing in the FGMK Games are the maps.
-This is where the player will spend most of his time.
+This is where the user will spend most of his time.

 ## Palette Editor